chrisbyronc/java-academy/week-7.5/exercises/git-merging.md

 1. In your local repository, in your main branch
 2. Update the recent system out with "6 + 6"
 3. Add, commit, push

+### Team member 3

+1. In your local repository, in your main branch
+2. Run `git pull origin new_feature_v2`, If this fails, run `git pull` and try again
+3. With the team observe the error/conflict

+This will be due to changes being diverted from one branch to another.
+This is bad practice.

+1. Run `git branch -D new_feature_v2`
+   1. This will delete the branch that was created.
+If this fails, run `git pull` and try again

+### Team member 4 or 1

+1. Confirm in the remote repository that when looking at the main branch, you see "6 + 6"
+   1. If you don't, call your teacher to your room

+## Git branching the manual way - without conflicts

+### Team member 4 or 1

+1. In your local repository, on your main branch, run `git pull`
+2. Then run `git branch new_feature_v3`
+3. and `git checkout new_feature_v3`
+4. Run `git status` to confirm you've switched branches
+5. Update `MainClass.java` to include a new println statement with a nice message
+6. Add, commit, push
+7. Run `git checkout main`
+8. Then `git pull origin new_feature_v3`
+9. Then `git push`

+### Team member 2

+1. Confirm in the remote repository that when looking at the main branch, you see the new message
+   1. If you don't, call your teacher to your room